gregr/elm-goban/README.md

 # Tools for Go/Igo/Weiqi/Baduk using Elm

 Try the [interactive example](http://www.gregrosenblatt.com/elm-goban/)!
-Currently, the example implements alternating play and the basic capturing rules.
+Currently, the example implements alternating play, navigating through variations, and the basic capturing rules.
 It allows self-capture and does not detect Ko/Pae.

 ## TODO

 - variation trees
-    - current position in tree tracked via zipper
     - Position
-        - current board state
-            - arbitrary edits may be made in each position
-                - no required relationship with predecessor state
         - board/stone/group annotations
             - commentary
             - labels